Parameterized Complexity of Simultaneous Planarity: Parameters of the Shared Graph

 \subsubsection{Preprocessing Steps}

 To simplify the aforementioned problematic embedding decisions in the shared graph, we use three preprocessing steps introduced by Bläsius et al.~\cite{BlasiusKR18}\footnote{The proof of these preprocessing steps only considers the case of $k = 2$ input graphs.
 However, as the authors state in the introduction, all results extend to $k \geq 3$ input graphs in the sunflower case.}.
-The first one allows us to assume that the union graph \GU is biconnected, since the split components of a cutvertex in \GU can be decomposed into independent instances. \begin{lemma}[{\cite[Theorem 1]{BlasiusKR18}}] Given a \SEFE instance \GU, an equivalent instance where the union graph is biconnected can be computed in linear time. \end{lemma}

-The second preprocessing step ensures that no separating pair of the union graph separates a P-node of the shared graph.

-\begin{lemma}[{\cite[Lemma 4]{BlasiusKR18}}] Given a \SEFE instance \GU, one can compute in linear time an equivalent instance where the following property holds.
-If vertices $\{u, v\}$ are a separating pair of the union graph, then at most one of its split components contains a shared path between $u$ and $v$. \end{lemma}
+First, we can decompose the split components of cutvertices of the union graph~\GU into independent instances and we can thus assume~\GU to be biconnected~\cite[Theorem~1]{BlasiusKR18}.
+The second preprocessing step guarantees that no separating pair of \GU separates a P-node of the shared graph~\cite[Lemma 4]{BlasiusKR18}.
+This connectivity information of \GU fixes the ordering of virtual edges of P-nodes in the shared graph up to reversal and thus heavily restricts the corresponding number of admissible embeddings~\cite[Theorem~2 + Lemma~5]{BlasiusKR18}.
+We remark that these preprocessing steps do not increase the parameter~$\varphi + \Do$. \begin{lemma} Given a \SEFE instance, we can compute in linear time an equivalent set of instances where each instance \GU satisfies the following properties: \begin{enumerate}[label=(\alph*)] \item The union graph \GU is biconnected~\cite[Theorem 1]{BlasiusKR18} \item If vertices $\{u, v\}$ are a separating pair of the union graph, then at most one of its split components contains a shared path between $u$ and $v$~\cite[Lemma 4]{BlasiusKR18} \item The embedding of every P-node of the shared graph is a binary decision.~\cite[Theorem~2 + Lemma 5]{BlasiusKR18} \end{enumerate} \end{lemma}

-For every P-node $\mu$ of $G$ with poles $u$ and $v$, \Cref{lm:sepPairUnion} ensures that the expansion graphs of all virtual edges of $\mu$ are connected in $\GU - \{u, v\}$.
-This connectivity information of \GU heavily restricts the order of the virtual edges of $\mu$ in any simultaneous embedding.